usaidpeerzada/auth-ez/README.md

 - `POST /logout`: Logout - Pass current **Bearer token** and it should expire the token.
 - `POST /verify-email`: Email verification.
 - `POST /resend-verification-email`: Resend verification email - You can resend a verification email using this route, have to pass user id in req.body.
+- `POST /refresh-token`: Refresh the access token using a valid refresh token - Body: { refreshToken: "your_refresh_token" }.

  > You can rename the routes or use these.

 ## Methods